 - How to incorporate more good fat into your diet

 - Which fats to avoid

 All fats are a combination of saturated and unsaturated fatty acids.
-This is where it can get pretty complicated, and a lot to remember.
+This is where it can get complicated and a lot to remember.

 Omega-6s: Found primarily in fish, grain, soybeans, vegetable oils, nut and seed oils, and most processed food.

 - Animal fat contains more saturated fat.
-(So does coconut.)